 Stand the corn on its large end.
 Slice the corn kernels off the cob starting with the end of the knife closest to your hand and let the knife fall down the corn cob toward the tip of the blade.

-This is much easier than trying to slice straight down with the middle of the blade.
+Letting the knife blade fall from base to tip down the corn cob is much easier than trying to slice straight down with the middle of the blade.
+It creates a slicing motion instead of just pushing down with brute force.
 (A little tip I picked up from Jaques Pepin.)

 Combine the cornmeal, sugar, baking soda, baking powder and salt in a mixing bowl and whisk together until combined.